-What I find quite intriguing is that the Long-tailed Blue has no inherent continuous legacy with this specific location (since it probably does not overwinter in UK), so new migrants must find this place every year, almost by chance.
+What I find quite intriguing is that the Long-tailed Blue has no inherent continuous legacy with this specific location (in the absence of overwintering), so new migrants must find this place every year, almost by chance.
 This would be very strange if Whitehawk Hill was the only place close to the Sussex coast where they are found.
 There are however, a few sightings reported from other locations along this coastal strip, where the foodplant is found, ranging from waste ground and railway margins to allotments and gardens.
 It's no coincidence that, for whatever reason, everlasting pea plants seem reasonably easy to find in this area.

 I can certainly say that observing a species in the wild which doesn’t really belong here, within almost a stones throw of a busy city centre, was quite surreal and an unusual late season bonus!
 7 photos of Long-tailed Blue posted to Latest Photos Gallery.